micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_uart/index.md

 ```
 ## Flash the firmware

-The firmware is ready, is just necessary to upload it.
-Now you need to do the next connection:
+The firmware is ready, it is just necessary to upload it.
+Now you need to do the following connection:
 - Connect the JTAG flasher device.
 - Connect the USB TTL-232 with the next pin out:
     - `USART3 TX` -> `TTL232 RX`